smaurice101/readthedocs/docs/source/dashboards.rst

 TML Real-Time Dashboards
 =========================

-You can create real-time dashboards using TML binary called **Viperviz**
+You can create real-time dashboards using TML binary called **Viperviz**.
+These dashboards are integrated with TML solutions and users can build very unique and powerful real-time dashboards using simple HTML and javascript.

 .. note::